aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on a composite of English common law, Koranic law, and customary law; accepts compulsory ICJ jurisdiction, with reservations
+based on a composite of English common law, Islamic law, and customary law; accepts compulsory ICJ jurisdiction, with reservations

 Suffrage: